Rebounding For Lymphatic Drainage: Why And How To Do It

 You can use any rebounder for lymphatic drainage, as long as you are comfortable bouncing on it.
 The ones I’m suggesting here are my personal favorites for this type of exercise.
 Keep in mind that a rebounder is different than a full-sized trampoline.

 Generally speaking, bungee trampolines have a softer bounce than spring trampolines.
 At the same time, there is one big exception — the Cellerciser®.
 It does have springs, but because of the special design, the bounce is gentle, yet it doesn’t let the mat sag in the middle.
 Sagging is a problem for some bungee rebounders, on the other hand.
+You can read my Cellerciser® review here.

 I’d recommend getting a rebounder with a bar for better support, especially if you’ve never had a rebounder before.

-The unique spring technology of the Cellerciser offers a gentle but also firm bounce that is great for lymphatic exercises.
+1 | The unique spring technology of the Cellerciser offers a gentle but also firm bounce that is great for lymphatic exercises. | |||

-The BCAN is silent and steady, and it has a high capacity.
+2 | The BCAN is silent and steady, and it has a high capacity.
 It’s great value for its cost and has ample jumping space.
-The handlebar offers good stability to beginners.
+The handlebar offers good stability to beginners. | |||

-The Darchen mini trampoline also has good weight capacity and is great if you are looking for a durable, quiet, budget solution for frequent lymphatic workouts.
+3 | The Darchen mini trampoline also has good weight capacity and is great if you are looking for a durable, quiet, budget solution for frequent lymphatic workouts. |

-How long do you have to rebound for lymphatic drainage?
+How long to rebound for lymphatic drainage

 “The simplicity of the rebounder is one of my favorite things about this workout -- you only need 15-20 minutes of bouncing to get your heart pumping, tone your body, flush out toxins and detoxify your system.”